lauvergn/AD_dnSVM/Ext_Lib/QDUtilLib_loc/README.md

 ### Diagonalization

-This module contains public subroutines to digonlize a matrix with the default real kind (kind=Rkind).
+This module contains public subroutines to digonalize a matrix with the default real kind (kind=Rkind).
 It can use some LAPACK subroutines:

 - Subroutine to diagnalize a real matrix: **diagonalization**